alanionita/own-underscore/README.md

 Open terminal and navigate to the folder storing the code

-Install all of the required packages
+Install all of the required packages using npm

 ```
 $ npm i
 ```

-Go get a good summary of what is available please run the test suite below.

 The functions are exported as methods on the _ object.
 This allows us to use it in the same way as underscore: _.each().

+To get a good summary of what is available please run the test suite below.

 ## Running the tests